nadrino/kotor-walkthrough/kotor/walkthrough/060_Manaan.md

 ![KOTOR Guide-10](../resources/images/screenshots/KOTOR%20Guide-10.png)

-- Go out -> meet the republic guard -> TODO: review the dialog options
+- Go out -> meet the republic guard -> TODO: review the dialog options?
 	- It is alright.
 	- I would like to ask a few questions.
 	- Why are there Sith on Manaan?